11 March 2013

 In a large bowl, beat together the wet ingredient mix: egg, oil, sugar, and vanilla.
 If you are a traditional baker, your next step will be to sift together the dry ingredients and fold them into the wet mix in three or four batches.
 I am not a traditional baker, so I first mixed in the baking soda, cinnamon, and salt, and then mixed in the flour in a few batches.
 Either way works just fine.

-Fold your diced apples into the batter.
+Fold your yogurt-oat mixture and diced apples into the batter.
 I used fuji apples, since we had a big bag of them, but you can use whatever apple you like best.
 Lots of other fruit would work well here.
 I think pears would be a particularly good idea.

 Pour the batter into your prepared pan, trying not to get any batter sandwiched in between the parchment and the side of the pan.
 As you can tell, I totally slopped some batter over the edge and had to do a bit of emergency spatulating.
 It worked out fine, though.